-At Laser Spine Institute, we offer a safer and effective alternative to traditional open neck or open back surgery.
-Our minimally invasive surgery has helped more than 75,000 patients find relief from chronic neck or back pain, and we are confident that we can treat your condition and help get you back to your daily activities and hobbies.
-As you continue to research your surgical treatment options, we encourage you to reach out to our Care Team for more information about your herniated disc and the treatments available to you.
+At Laser Spine Institute, our minimally invasive surgery has helped more than 75,000 patients find relief from chronic neck or back pain, and we are confident that we can treat your condition and help get you back to your daily routine.
+As you continue to research your surgical treatment options, we encourage you to contact us for more information about your herniated disc and the treatments available to you.

 Traditional open back surgery to treat a herniated disc

 Traditional open back surgery is what patients commonly refer to when discussing spine surgery.
-The hesitancy about this surgery is that, like every surgery, there are risks involved and a long recovery period.
-Patients are required to stay two to five additional days in the hospital for monitored recovery after the highly invasive surgery is completed.
+The hesitancy about this surgery is that there are risks involved and a long recovery period that ranges from three to six months.
+Some patients even take up to one year before returning to daily activities.
+Patients are required to stay two to five additional days in the hospital for monitored recovery after the surgery.

 Minimally invasive surgery to treat a herniated disc

-We offer two types of minimally invasive surgery to treat a herniated disc: decompression surgery and stabilization surgery.
+The board-certified surgeons+ at Laser Spine Institute perform either a decompression or stabilization surgery to treat a herniated disc.
 Our minimally invasive decompression surgery is used to treat less severe cases of herniated discs.
 During this procedure, the surgeon would only remove the diseased portion of the disc to free the nerve root that is causing your pain.
-However, if the disc is fully diseased, you may be required to undergo a minimally invasive stabilization surgery to treat your herniated disc.
-During the minimally invasive stabilization surgery, the surgeon would remove the entire diseased disc and insert an implant in the empty space to stabilize the spine.
+However, if the disc is fully diseased, you may be required to undergo a minimally invasive stabilization surgery, where the surgeon would remove the entire diseased disc and insert an implant in the empty space to stabilize the spine.

-For more information about the surgical treatment options available to you, please contact our Care Team.
-Our goal is to help guide you to the best treatment so you can recapture your quality of life.
+For more information about the surgical treatment options available to you and to determine if you are a candidate for minimally invasive spine surgery, please reach out to our dedicated team and ask for a no-cost MRI review.* Our goal is to help guide you to the best treatment so you can recapture your quality of life.